Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Community Detection Algorithm

-\subsection{Community Detection Algorithm}
+\section{Community Detection Algorithm}

-The Continuous Configuration Model Extraction (CCME) algorithm used here can be split into three general phases:\textit{initialization, update, and filtering}.
+} The CCME-SL algorithm is split into three general phases: \textit{initialization, update,} and \textit{filtering}.
 These steps compose the general procedure of iterative testing.
-Significant communities as imputed by the iterative testing algorithms on networks are those with cross-edges that deviate considerably from the expected edges under a null model.
-Significant communities are determined by repeatedly applying an iterative search algorithm that starts with a seed set $B_0$, finds all nodes with edges connecting to the seed set, then summing up the edge-weights as a test statistic.
-The test statistic is then evaluated against the expected values of the sums of the weights in the set under the null model (described in appendix \ref{app:ccme_clt}) with respect to each node in the starting seed set $B_0$, and imputes a p-value for each node.
+Significant communities are groups of nodes with cross-edges that deviate considerably from the expected values under a null model.
+Significant communities are determined by repeatedly applying an iterative search algorithm that starts with a seed set \jf{$B_0$ and finds all nodes with edges connecting to the seed set.
+The edge-weights are then summed as a test statistic which is evaluated against the expected values of the sums of the weights in the set under the null model (described in appendix \ref{app:ccme_clt}) with respect to each node in the starting seed set $B_0$, imputing a p-value for each node.}

-Each p-value from the whole set is then rejected after being filtered by the Benjamini-Hochberg correction.
-The nodes with p-values that are rejected after the correction are extracted as the \textit{significant} nodes upon the first iteration and are used as the initial seed sets for the next iteration step.
+Each p-value from the candidate set is rejected if it is significant after being corrected by the Benjamini-Hochberg correction.
+The nodes with p-values that are \textit{significant} in the present iteration are used as the initial seed sets for the next iteration.
 The final set $B$ is extracted when the node-set becomes stable: when at some iteration step $k$, $B_k = B_{k+1}$.
-Nodes in the final set have stronger affiliation with each other and have less edge connections with all other nodes outside the set.
+Nodes in the final set have a stronger affiliation with each other and have \jf{fewer} edge connections with all other nodes outside the set.

-\subsubsection{Initialization}
+In this section, we describe each of the phases of CCME-SL in detail. \ch{We also describe the hub and monad \jf{detection} steps as post-community detection phases of the method.}

+\subsection{Initialization}